LightJason/Examples/src/main/webapp/org/lightjason/trafficsimulation/html/slides/sociotechnicalsystems2.md

 ## The "price of anarchy"

 *   How much do we lose by selfish behaviour?
-*   How inefficient are equilibria reached by selfish rational agents ?
+*   How inefficient are equilibria reached by selfish rational agents?
     _"in comparison to an idealized situation in which the agents would strive to collaborate selflessly with the common goal of minimizing total cost"?_ <sup><sup> (Nisan et al, 2007, p. xiv)</sup></sup>
 *   The price of anarchy depends on the design of the game
 *   Examples: Tragedy of Commons, prisoner's dilemma